The Nordic Embassies in Berlin

 The design, which won the Austrian-Finnish office Berger+Parkkinen the international architecture competition in 1995 for the overall concept of the site, perfectly captures the idea of a strong community built of pure individuals.
 The copper band, which has since become a famous landmark in Berlin, encompasses the Felleshus (Pan-Nordic Building) and the five embassies, each of which were designed quite distinctively by architects of the respective countries.
 The houses are arranged according to their location on the map.
 Even the North and Baltic Seas are represented by three water basins between the buildings.
 Thus, you only need to take a few steps to feel that you really are in another country – without ever leaving »the North«.

-For the general public, the »Felleshus« (Pan-Nordic Building) offers concerts, readings, film screenings, conferences, exhibitions, a spacious terrace and a cafeteria.
-The consular departments of the five countries are also housed here.
+For the general public, the »Felleshus« (Pan-Nordic Building) offers concerts, readings, film screenings, conferences, exhibitions, a spacious terrace, a cafeteria, and the Kaffebar.
+The consular departments of Denmark, Finland, Norway, and Sweden are also housed here.
+(Read the architects' statement.)

 Behind the Finnish Embassy, the Swedish Embassy is open to the plaza through large expanses of glass.
 The architect Gert Wingårdh also designed some of the furnishings for the embassy.
 On the street side, the lamellas of the copper band are open, allowing the birch-panelled walls and the spiral staircase to be seen from the outside.